rollbar/blog/source/_posts/2012-08-16-writing-a-simple-deploy-script-with-fabric-and-roles.markdown

 ```

 That's more like it.
 Since `env.hosts` is not set, the undecorated tasks just run locally (and only once), and the `@roles('web')`-decorated task runs for each web host.

-*Are you using Fabric?
-If I'm doing it wrong, let me know in the comments.*